apache/celix/documents/building/sbom.md

 # Software Bill of Materials

-Apache Celix provides a committed `conan.lock` and a matching CycloneDX 1.6 SBOM for one documented Conan configuration.
+Apache Celix provides a committed `conan/safe-defaults.lock` and a matching CycloneDX 1.6 SBOM for one documented Conan configuration.
 Together they provide a reproducible **safe-default dependency baseline** for development and vulnerability review.

+The lockfile is intentionally not named `conan.lock` at the repository root.
+Conan automatically discovers a root `conan.lock` for ordinary commands, which would make the baseline an implicit constraint on unrelated builds.
+Keeping the safe-default lockfile at an explicit path means users opt in to it with `--lockfile=conan/safe-defaults.lock`.

 The lockfile is not a repository-wide dependency mandate.
 Celix users remain free to build without the lockfile, override dependency versions, or maintain a